abhik1698/CRUD.h/README.md

 >All in VarChar datatype

-Update MySQL server connection with [username, password & host] in [index.php, schema.php & dashboard.php]
+Update MySQL server connection with [username, password & host] in [index.php & dashboard.php]

 >Run with server